School of Engineering

 +44 (0) 1772 89 3318

-Academically, Graham graduated with honours from Imperial College in 2003, with a Master’s degree in Aeronautical Engineering.
+Prior to starting at UCLan in 2008, Graham had been an engineering designer at an automotive parts and tools manufacturer in Chorley.
+He graduated with honours from Imperial College in 2003 with a Master’s degree in Aeronautical Engineering.